jruels/tf-gcp/labs/install-aap/index.md

-We can't use VS Code for this because we must edit the file with elevated privileges in the terminal.
+We must use the VS Code terminal because we neede with elevated privileges. to edit the fil

-Using `sudo` open `/etc/hosts` in your favorite editor.
+Using `sudo` open `/etc/hosts` in a command-line editor.

 ```
 sudo vi /etc/hosts